sofiasyntaka/microglia-als/README.md

 The notebooks contain the scripts needed for automating puncta analysis and skeleton-spine density analysis.
 All you need to do is replace the input and output directories with the ones your images are stored in.

-The data processing notebooks have custom codes created specifically for this project, e.g. names of the cell lines.
+The `data_processing_` notebooks have custom codes created specifically for this project, e.g. the function `def classify_genotype(index):` which identifies the names of the cell lines.
 Modify them or remove them before using the scripts for a different project.